darm145/HerokuLab/README.md

 https://glacial-gorge-41471.herokuapp.com/ | https://git.heroku.com/glacial-gorge-41471.git
 now we are going to generate the git, so for this we apply the next commands:
 ![](imagenes/gitcommands.PNG)
+then we can apply the git commands as usual.
 # java-getting-started

 A barebones Java app, which can easily be deployed to Heroku.